Brady-Hogg/Portfolio/exotic.md

 permalink: /exotic
 ---
 # Introduction
 As much as I would love to share what I did at [Exotics Metals](https://www.parker.com/us/en/divisions/exotic-metals-forming-division.html), I am under NDA as well as Exotic Metals participating in ITAR contracts, which most of my summer work involved.
 You'll just have to trust me that it was all super awesome, I learned a ton and I did an excellent job.
-I can share a funny interaction I had with the engineering director.
-He asked me if I was the Doogie Howsier he heard about, as I was 18 at the time of working there.
+I can share a funny interaction I had with the engineering director; He asked me if I was the Doogie Howsier he heard about, as I was 18 at the time of working there.
 To which I responded that I was too young to get that reference, not realizing how funny what I just said was.
 ## What I Can Tell You
 My resume sums up pretty much everything I disclose: